 Loreena McKennitt is well known as a composer and singer.
-In a recording career spanning more than two decades, Ms. McKennitt’s ‘eclectic Celtic’ music has received critical acclaim worldwide, and gold, platinum and multi-platinum sales awards in 15 countries across four continents.
-To date, she has sold over 14 million albums with a catalogue that includes seven studio recordings, three seasonal recordings, a live-in-concert DVD and two DVD documentaries.
-She’s won two Junos, Canada’s premiere music award, garnered two GRAMMY® nominations and has performed for Her Majesty Queen Elizabeth II.
+In a recording career spanning more than two decades, Ms. McKennitt’s ‘eclectic celtic’ music has received critical acclaim world-wide, and gold, platinum and multi-platinum sales awards in 15 countries across four continents.
+To date, she has sold over 14 million albums with a catalogue that includes seven studio recordings, three seasonal recordings, a live in-concert DVD and two DVD documentaries.
+She’s won two Junos, Canada’s premiere music award, garnered two GRAMMY® nominations, and has performed for Her Majesty Queen Elizabeth II.
+McKennitt was inducted into the Canadian Songwriter’s Hall of Fame, March 8, 2023.